 When taking pictures, one of the biggest frustrations one can experience is camera shake, which often happens as a result of the way the camera is held at lower shutter speeds.
 Properly hand-holding a camera can drastically reduce human-induced camera shake and result in many more sharp images and keepers.
-In this article, we will discuss a few different techniques on how to hold a camera, which will hopefully reduce and potentially even eliminate unwanted blurry images when you are shooting in the field.
+In this article, we will discuss a few different ways to hold a camera, which will hopefully reduce and potentially even eliminate unwanted blurry images when you are shooting in the field.

 For landscape photography, most of the time, you’ll end up using your camera’s base ISO.
 That’s the power of a tripod; it lets you set long enough shutter speeds to capture a bright photo, even in dark environments at low ISO values.
 However, settings like this do not work for all images.
 Sometimes, depending upon the landscape, you’ll need to raise your ISO in order to capture a successful photograph.
 This article dives into the most common of those situations.